SLaGrave/nanogenmo20/README.md

 ---

-The current data was pulled from [this Project Gutenberg entry](https://www.gutenberg.org/ebooks/49513).
+The current flora text was pulled from [this Project Gutenberg entry](https://www.gutenberg.org/ebooks/49513).
 It has been split up by me.

+The current fauna text was pulled from [this Project Gutenberg entry](https://www.gutenberg.org/ebooks/59475).
+It has been split up by me.

+Both of their introductions were used by a markov chain for my introduction.

 ---